 This grilled Moroccan chicken was kinda designed to feed 4 people and just to have a platter that you can just pop in the middle of the table and let everyone just get stuck in.
 I think that’s my favourite way to eat.
 It just makes the whole dinner time event feel so much more communal and community filled.
 Qualities that I just can’t get enough of these days.
 That style of dining also makes me want to linger over a glass of wine and actually chat to people, rather than eat with one eye on my fork and one eye on my computer screen… #guilty!

 But, we need to have a quick chat about what makes this Moroccan chicken so special.
 Firstly, the marinade couldn’t be easier.
 It’s some olive oil, garlic, lemon, za’atar, pomegranate molasses and some salt and pepper in a bowl.
 Whisk… done.
 Now, you might be thinking that the chicken then needs to sit in the marinade for about 30 minutes.
 Well… surprise… just give them a quick turn in the dressing and onto a hot grill.
-Get any left over dressing onto the chicken while it’s in the pan.
+You can get any left over dressing onto the chicken while it’s in the pan.

 All this needs is to be served with some fresh figs and a cold glass of wine and to be dining next to people you love!